Athletic Training, Health

 For me, as a clinician, these devices have been a game changer especially when dealing with delayed onset muscle soreness, soft tissue tightness or soft tissue injuries.
 As a clinician the percussion gun was a device that I used with the majority of my patients.

 I would often combine percussion with manual stretching or following soft tissue massage or mobilization.
-I would often find especially for those with tight hamstrings and quads that this was a device that when used would provide immediate results.
+I would often find, especially for those with tight hamstrings and quads, that this was a device that, when used, would provide immediate results.

 The mechanism by which these devices work is yet to be fully understood.
 Although there is a tremendous amount of research that is being performed in this area.
 The research does indicate that when these devices are used that you not only see a significant decrease in delayed onset muscle soreness but there is also an improvement in range of motion and a decrease in point tenderness with trigger points.